-- 9.1.
-In addition to relationships education, the School will teach sex education including teaching contained in the science curriculum about the main external body parts, the human body as it grows from birth to old age (including puberty) and the reproduction in some plants and animals and all aspects of reproductive health education and relevant topics outlined in Appendix 2. - 9.2.
+In addition to relationships education, the School will teach sex education including teaching contained in the science curriculum about the main external body parts, the human body as it grows from birth to old age (including puberty) and the reproduction in some plants and animals and all aspects of reproductive health education and relevant topics outlined in Appendix 1.

 The DfE guidance requires primary schools that teach additional sex education to define any sex education they choose to teach other than that covered in the science curriculum.
-Accordingly, the following summary in this paragraph, alongside Appendix 2 and any communications to parents, the curriculum provides what the School chooses to teach in this area. - 9.3.
-The content of the School's Sex Education programme will be gradually developed in an age appropriate way.
-Years 1/2 will learn that human babies grow inside their mothers alongside learning in Science that adult animals produce offspring like themselves.
+Accordingly, the following summary in this paragraph, alongside Appendix 1 and any communications to parents, the curriculum provides what the School chooses to teach in this area.

+The content of the School's Sex Education programme will be gradually developed in an age-appropriate way.
+An understanding of how the human body grows and changes, as well as the names of body parts and their functions, will be developed across the age range.
+Knowledge of how to keep your body clean and healthy is also developed as the children progress through each year.

+An evolving understanding of human reproduction is facilitated through the following progression: Year 2 pupils will learn that human babies grow inside their mothers, alongside learning in science that adult animals produce offspring like themselves.
 (Cats have kittens.
-Cows have calves etc.) Years 3/4 will learn that every human began when a seed from a male and an egg from a female join together.
-They will not yet learn about the means by which egg and sperm join.
-Years 7/8 will learn about human sexual reproduction and other ways that eggs and sperm are joined (e.g. IVF) in age appropriate detail.
-They will learn about vaginal birth and caesarean section in age appropriate ways, reflecting the experiences of children and families they know. - 9.4.
+Cows have calves etc.) Pupils in Year 4 will learn that every human began when a seed from a male and an egg from a female joined together.
+In essence: egg + sperm = baby.
+They will not yet learn about the means by which egg and sperm join i.e. through intercourse.
+Pupils in Year 6 will learn the scientific facts of human sexual reproduction, including the process of fertilisation.
+Pupils in Years 7 and 8 will consolidate their understanding of the different ways that babies may be conceived (e.g. IVF), and born, (e.g. vaginal birth and caesarean section), in age-appropriate ways, reflecting the experiences of children and families they know.

 The School science curriculum map includes reference to the subject coverage in related areas including the main external body parts, the human body as it grows from birth to old age (including puberty) and the reproduction in some plants and animals.
-In addition, the School delivers sex education for primary age pupils as set out in Appendix 2. - 9.5.
+In addition, the School delivers sex education for primary age pupils as set out in Appendix 1.

 Sex education in Years 7 and 8, as part of RSE in secondary schools also includes teaching about intimate and sexual relationships, including sexual health.
 It also includes what the law says about sex, relationships, and young people, as well as broader safeguarding issues and using technology.